 The Exchange's proposal to expand the current language within FIND and SRCH Orders to add a reference to an Opening Process as well as an intra-day re-opening is more inclusive and will add clarity to the rule text which follows this introductory paragraph.
-48 Also, making clear that each order begins a separate Route Timer, which cannot be early terminated and the individual order's Route Timer must complete before the order can route to an away market is consistent with the Act because the Exchange is allowing the entire time on the Route Timer to obtain the best price for the order.
-Also, in order to maintain priority within the System, the FIND and SRCH Order is prioritized today for routing purposes, which is sequentially based on the Route Timer.
-The handling of marketable and non-marketable orders in a different manner is consistent with the Act because the Exchange is seeking to determine which orders can be executed locally and which orders must route to receive an execution.
-Orders that are not marketable with ABBO upon receipt will be treated as DNR for the remainder of the trading day.
-49 The Exchange notes this specifically within its rule to provide market participants with the expected outcome and allow them to determine if they would like to cancel the order or allow it to remain on the Order Book.
-Providing members with expectations as to the manner in which their order will be handled provides clarity and consistency.
+Also, making clear that each order begins a separate Route Timer, which cannot be early terminated and the individual order's Route Timer must complete before the order can route to an away market is consistent with the Act because the Exchange is allowing the entire time on the Route Timer to obtain the best price for the order.
+Finally, in order to maintain priority within the System, FIND and SRCH Orders are prioritized today for routing purposes.
+The priority is sequentially based on the Route Timer.
+This proposed new language is consistent with the Act because it will make clear the manner in which the Route Timer operates.